ewaszy/Austin_Housing_Market/README.md

 ### Machine Learning

 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is 80% training and 20% testing.
-The testing and training data will contain 17 features based on location, price, time of sale, size, and home type.
-Our target will be the latestPrice.
-The goal is to take the 17 features and the target of the training data to accurately retrieve the target, latestPrice.
+The testing and training data will contain 7 features based on location, price, time of sale, and size.
+The goal is to take the 7 features as the target of the training data to accurately retrieve the target, latestPrice.

 ### Dashboard